semaphoreci/docs/docs/docs/using-semaphore/jobs.md

       jobs:
         - name: 'Job #1'
           commands:
-            - echo 'this is job
+            - echo "this is job 1"
         # highlight-start
         - name: 'Job #2'
           commands:
-            - echo 'this is job
+            - echo "this is job 2"
         # highlight-end
 ```

 </TabItem>
 </Tabs>

-:::note
+:::info

-Jobs always run in an isolated environment.
-Because each job gets a different [agent](./pipelines#agents), they cannot share files or data when running on the same block.
+You can't share files between jobs living in the same block.
+This is because each job is allocated to a separate [agent](./pipelines#agents).

 :::